aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 We then enter a poisoned product into the system:
 ![](xss-product-add.png)

-... and submit it to the admin bot:
+... and submit it for review by the admin bot:
 ![](xss-product-reported.png)

-A few seconds pass, and we receive the exfiltrated admin cookie:
+A few seconds pass, then we receive the exfiltrated admin cookie:
 ![](webhook-admin-cookie.png)

 We hijack the admin session and unlock **Admin Settings**
 ![](admin-contract.png)
-Also notice our admin username: `Xclow3n`.
+Also notice our new, admin username: `Xclow3n`.

+We are now admin.
 The next goal is RCE, but how?
 ![](attack-chain-admin.png)

-Let's check the `/addContract` logic:
+With our newly-acquired privileges, let's reevaluate our new building blocks.
+Remember our methodology pep-talk earlier?

+We have one new endpoint exclusively available to admin users: `/addContract`

+Let's give it some scrutiny:
 ```python
 @api.route('/addContract', methods=['POST'])
 @isAuthenticated